 This page or pages will have my reviews and comments on other free Sci-fi available on line.
 Many sites allow reviews of some form, but many do not and many of those that do are full of friends and family reviews that do not give a true picture of what the work is about.
 None of the sites I've found make it as easy to leave a review as this one does, all others make you sign in at the very least.

-The reviews are in alphabetical order by title, like they were on free-online-novels.
+The reviews are in alphabetical order by title, like they were on free-online-novels, and like they are here now.
 Beware that these reviews are my opinion only.
 I hope this page helps you find fun and meaningful reading out there among the thousands of titles available.

 The star ratings are of five.
 One star would be something I couldn't finish, five stars is the equivalent of a classic Hugo winner such as Dune or Hyperion by Dan Simmons.
 Several of the latest Hugo winners would be four at best.
 The only five star I've given as of Oct.
 2014 is 'A Vessel for Offering' by Darren R. Hawkins.
 The other ratings are out of ten, equivalent to what's on the 'stories' page of this website.
 The 'prose' rating is how well the language is used and how well it is proofread.
 Most paid, professional paperbacks would get a 9.
 I give myself an 8 because of the Swamp Yankee dialect and lack of a professional proofreader.
 My own stories will be used for comparison, as well as well-known classics.